 The same coffee plant (Coffea) that provides the beans for your morning cup of coffee each day is also a beautiful, easy-growing houseplant.
-With its glossy deep-green foliage and upright growth habit, this low-maintenance tropical evergreen can add a breezy vacation vibe to any space.
+With its glossy, deep-green foliage and upright growth habit, this low-maintenance tropical evergreen can add a breezy vacation vibe to any space.

-- Botanical Name: Coffea arabica
+- Botanical Name: Coffea

 - Common Name: Coffee plant

-- Plant Type: Tropical evergreen shrub
+- Plant Type: Evergreen shrub

-- Mature Size: 10–11 feet
+- Mature Size: 10 to 11 feet high

 - Sun Exposure: Bright, indirect light

-- Soil Type: Well-draining, peat-based potting soil
+- Soil Type: Well-drained, peat-based potting soil

 - Soil pH: 6-6.5